Reverse Thinning Hair After Menopause: Effective Solutions and Prevention

 Numerous reasons lead to elevated stress levels in menopausal women.
 In addition, many women go through anxiety and depression during this time.
 There is the added stress of aging and physical changes.

-By controlling one’s stress levels, one can also control hair fall to a certain extent.
 Identify the triggers and attempt to bring them under control.
 Women can also try relaxation techniques for this purpose, such as yoga, meditation, and massages.
+Deep breathing and meditation worked for me immensely in tackling my increased bouts of anxiety.

 Stay Hydrated